 Private - Confidential - Informal

 Public exposure of personal and business information in document filings in court, public court hearings and public formal trials

-1 - 2 days followed by a binding settlement agreement (non-complex cases)
+Completion: 1 - 2 days followed by a binding settlement agreement (non-complex cases)

 In the court system, your case awaits resolution by a Judge systematically burdened with hundreds of cases.
 In Mediation, your case merits singular attention by retired District Judge Kirk Granier who is focused on guiding the parties to a negotiated, mutually beneficial settlement of their dispute.

-Systematically mired in litigation or expeditiously completed in Mediation.
-Which would you choose?
+Systematically delayed in litigation or expeditiously completed in Mediation.